Careers360 Logo

 Answer:

-The person that is in the coma is not the controller of his consciousness and thus fail to respond to the external stimuli, which is a defining feature for the living beings.
-The person who is in a coma has to take the support of the life system to carry out the metabolic reaction, and thus, that person can be considered as dead.
-But since that person is not brain dead yet, he is considered to be alive.
+The person who is in the coma is not the controller of his consciousness and thus fails to respond to the external stimuli, which is a defining feature for living beings.
+The person who is in a coma has to take the support of the life system to carry out the metabolic reaction, and thus, that person can be considered dead.
+But since that person is not brain-dead yet, he is considered to be alive.
 But as soon as the person is put off the life system, that person will be declared dead by all means.
 But until then, it is difficult to say whether the person in the coma is dead or alive.

 Question:9